newtfire/textAnalysis-Hub/Installations/ixml-xproc-InstallNotes-Mac.md

 	nano ~/.zshrc
 	```

-1. Add an alias pointing to the CoffeePot JAR **(replace `VERSION` in this line with the latest version of CoffeePot that you downloaded—the version in the unzipped directory name)**:
+1. Add an alias pointing to the CoffeePot JAR **(replace `USERNAME` with your username and `VERSION` with the latest version of CoffeePot that you downloaded—the version in the unzipped directory name)**:

 	```shell
 	alias coffeepot='java -jar /Users/USERNAME/Documents/GitHub/coffeepot-VERSION/coffeepot-VERSION.jar'